SafeEval/hello-python-packaging/scratch.md

 Committed, this works!!! `1.0.0`.

-The default build process required `setup.py` to work.
+The default build process requires `setup.py` to work.